sirjeannot/br-shaper/README.md

-# braper
+# br-shaper
-A set of script to shape traffic through a bridge using tc-ng (trafic control) and ebtables.
+A cript to shape traffic through a bridge using tc-ng (trafic control) and ebtables.